 Do Your Homework on Private Loans

-If you do need additional aid over and above the federal student loan that you are offered, only then should you look into institutional loans and private student loans.
-Institutional loans are offered by the college you have applied to and private student loans are offered by banks, credit unions, and other financial entities.
-The interest rates and terms of institutional and private loans can vary widely so make sure you read through it carefully before making any commitment as this can have a major impact on your financial circumstances after you graduate.
+Only look into institutional and private student loans if you need to go over and above what the federal student loan offered you.
+Colleges you applied to offer institutional loans and banks, credit unions, and other financial entities offer private student loans.
+The interest rates and terms of institutional and private loans can vary widely so make sure you read through it carefully before making any commitment.
+Your loans can have a major impact on your financial circumstances after you graduate.

 Know the Elements of a Loan

 If it’s your first time taking out a loan, it can be a bit overwhelming.
 There are a ton of factors that go into a student loan, and it can be tempting to just pick the first option to get it over and done with.
 But it’s really important to know what you’re getting yourself into before you sign the dotted line.
+Student loans are a huge commitment and can greatly impact your life.
 Luckily, we’ve got a number of helpful student loan articles to help you get started.